l7mp/stunner/examples/livekit/README.md

 But before instantiating the listed resources, we have one more thing to set.
 As it was mentioned earlier the LiveKit server must have a valid cert.
 It means you must have a domain that has CA signed certificate.
 If you have your own domain, you can create two subdomains that points to the `ingress-nginx-controller` service's IP.
 If you don't have your own domain, don't be upset there's a solution for you as well.
 [nip.io](nip.io) provides a dead simple wildcard DNS for any IP address.
 We will use this to "own a domain" and have a CA signed certificate.
 It allows us to point `client-<ingress-IP>.nip.io` to our `Ingress` gateway under a valid CA signed domain.

+---
+### Caveats

+It is important to mention that public wildcard DNS domains might run into [rate limiting](https://letsencrypt.org/docs/rate-limits/) issues easily because of they are free and widely used.
+If you have your own domain please use that to prevent these wildcard DNS services failing.
+In case you ran into rate limiting issues you should try using [other](https://moss.sh/free-wildcard-dns-services/) services like `nip.io`.

+---

+Let's jump right back where we left off.
 ```
 kubectl get service ingress-nginx-controller -n default -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
 INGRESSIP=$(kubectl get service ingress-nginx-controller -n default -o jsonpath='{.status.loadBalancer.ingress[0].ip}')